 Although the U.S corporate tax rates are relatively steep, the country is able to make up for it by having some of the lowest costs related to operating businesses.
 This means lower costs for supplies, offices, and logistics, just to name a few.
 Despite ranking seventh among the ‘World’s Best Places to Start a Business’ it lags behind other developed countries when it comes to having an attractive business environment, and seems to be losing it hold as such at increasing rates.

 The report shows that, although starting a business is becoming more difficult in Hong Kong because of increased registration fees, there is a great deal of protection for minority investors there.
-The DTF score for Hong Kong was 84.97, and Hong Kong ranked number five in terms of ease of starting a business.
+It is partly because of this that Hong Kong ranked number five in terms of ease of starting a business.
 Hong Kong also received a high ranking due to the simplicity of obtaining construction permits there and conducting trade across the border.

 The report indicated that Singapore continues to be the economy with the most business-friendly and secure environment.
 For example, resolving commercial disputes in Singapore’s court system on average takes around 150 days, which is the shortest time in the whole world.
 The cost of the same is 26% of the claim’s value, which is significantly low compared to the fellow Asian country of Myanmar, ranked 167 out of 189 economies, where it takes three years to resolve a dispute and the fees run more than 50% of the disputed value.
 In the U.S, it takes 420 days to resolve such a dispute, and the cost is more than 31% of the claim as indicated by the same report.